stinaq/softwarewitch/content/posts/magical-number-enabling-quake-iii.md

 title = "Magical number enabling Quake III"

 +++
-When hardware is not yet up to snuff to run you first person shooter game, such as Quake III, you have to resort to magical numbers.
+When hardware is not yet up to snuff to run your first person shooter game, such as Quake III, you have to resort to magical numbers.

 **0x5F3759DF**